 The Stanley Center for Peace and Security was founded in 1956 by C. Maxwell “Max” and Elizabeth M. “Betty” Stanley.
 The Stanley family intentionally based the center in Muscatine, Iowa—home to Max Stanley’s two global companies, which still exist today.

 The opportunity to learn abroad can expand the horizons of any traveler, no matter his or her vocation.
 But when teachers have the opportunity, the experience has ripple effects throughout a community.
 It enhances their ability to support students from diverse backgrounds, adds new perspective to their classrooms, and helps them become stronger educators.
-Each summer, the Stanley Center invites local teachers to apply for a summer study tour outside of the United States.
+Each spring, the Stanley Center invites local teachers to apply for a summer study tour outside of the United States.
 The awards are named after Catherine Miller, a longtime Muscatine educator who was an avid traveler and always sought to expand her students’ understanding of the world.
-Winners are announced in mid-January.
+Winners are announced in the fall.

 This annual event, organized in partnership with several entities at the University of Iowa, brings together students from nearly a dozen Iowa middle schools to learn how to take meaningful action in their communities and across the world.
 Each year, one of the articles under the Universal Declaration of Human Rights is chosen to guide the curriculum.